-The accompanying consolidated financial statements, as of and for the fiscal year ended March 31, 2023, have been prepared assuming we will continue as a going concern.
+The accompanying consolidated financial statements, as of and for the fiscal years ended March 31, 2025 and 2024, have been prepared assuming we will continue as a going concern.
 The going concern assumption contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-We sustained operating losses and negative cash flows from operations for the fiscal year ended March 31, 2023.
-Further, as discussed below, we were not in compliance with a debt covenant requirement at March 31, 2023 and the Bank instituted a freeze on additional advances from the Credit Agreement.
+We sustained operating losses and negative cash flows from operations for these same periods.
+Furthermore, as discussed below, we were not in compliance with two debt covenant requirements as of March 31, 2024 and 2025.
+In June 2023, the Bank instituted a freeze on additional advances from the Revolving Credit Agreement (the "Line of Credit").
 These conditions raise substantial doubt about our ability to continue as a going concern.
 The consolidated financial statements do not include any adjustments to the carrying amounts and classification of assets, liabilities, and reported expense that may be necessary if we were unable to continue as a going concern.